dukefan5656/full-stack-capstone/README.md

 * Total sq. footage
 * A thorough description of the property.

-### MINIFIED VIEW OF THE LISTING
-This view shows the headline the seller has created and (as of version 1) will show a default image.
-In this container, you can either click on it to redirect to the full listing information page, or delete the listing.

 ### SELLER (after bids)
 Once a listing has received bids from an agent(s), the bid box on the right side of the profile page will be populated with a minified view of the bid.
 This will contain the image, who submitted the bid, the bid amount and the bid status (defaults to pending).
 From this box, you can change the bid status (reflected on the submitting agent's page) to either accepted or rejected.

 ![seller-profile](https://user-images.githubusercontent.com/34799623/56171180-50725b80-5fb2-11e9-9b16-defd458a1d92.jpg)

+### MINIFIED VIEW OF THE LISTING
+This view shows the headline the seller has created and (as of version 1) will show a default image.
+In this container, you can either click on it to redirect to the full listing information page, or delete the listing.

+### View Full Listing As Seller
+By clicking on a mini-listing component, you will be taken to the full listing overview page.
+This is where you can review all of the information submitted for a listing.
+You are also able to delete the listing and/or accept/reject bids.

 <h2 id="agent">AGENT PROFILE PAGE</h2>